Salesforce Forecast Categories | What They Mean and How to Use Them

 The Opportunity Stages picklist area allows you to change the Forecast Category linked to each Stage.

 We can easily change this.
-Click edit next to the stage name, and re-assign the value.
+Click Edit next to the stage name, and re-assign the value to a different forecast category.

 Showing how to change the forecast category linked to an opportunity stage